 Geographers use seven concepts to help investigate and understand the world.
 At times you will use several of these at once, while at other times you may focus on just one.
 As you learn to use each of the key ideas you will begin to think like a geographer.
-These are the seven key concepts in geography:
+The seven key concepts in geography are: